 Try to Blend In, to be Left Alone

 What I have learned in my travels is that men find blonde women most exotic as it’s different from them.
-So I am left alone more an Asian female tourist.
+So I am left alone more as an Asian female tourist in Morocco.
 If you are a blonde female, I recommend covering your hair and wearing sunglasses just to avoid the attention.
 That is the advice I give for anywhere you travel.
 The more you blend in, the less you stand out.

 Dress conservative, I can’t emphasize this enough.
 While you may not agree with their religion or their customs, by dressing what is considered revealing to them, is disrespect in their culture, and also makes you “a different kind of female” to them.
 This is not ‘right’ by any standards but that is the reality of their thinking so it is better to follow if you want to avoid attention.
 The best example I can give is if you were visiting a friend’s family home who tends to be more conservative, naturally, you are going to dress nicer.
 You should go more covered up so that you are showing respect for their family and their home.
 In turn, their family will respect you more.